 We revisit the same comparable comp table that we used in the earlier example.
 We need to find the fair value of TTT that operates in the same sector as below.

-The right approach here would be to remove these outliers and recalculate EV to EBITDA.
-With this we will remove any impact from these outliers and comparable table will be cohesive.
+The right approach here would be to remove these outliers and recalculate EV to EBITDA multiple.
+With this, we will remove any impact from these outliers, and a comparable table will be cohesive.

 - EBITDA (YYY) is $50 million (ttm)